 Take a look at any broad selection of studio headphones, and you’ll find one thing in common.
 A sea of black cans with little character.

-The AKG K701 throws this convention out the window and opts for a bold and loud aesthetic.
-The white and silver color scheme instantly draws the eye.
+The AKG K701 throws this convention out the window and opts for a bold and loud aesthetic with an emphasis on white color with silver accents.
+The color scheme of the ear cups instantly draws the eye.
 The light grey earpads are an excellent choice.
 However, I do wonder why they decided to keep the brown leather for the headband.

 While these headphones are appealing to look at, some functional elements could be an issue.

-The first is that these are pretty large and don’t fold.
+The AKG K701 also doesn’t fold.
 If you have any intentions of using these for travel, you’ll need to ensure you have a bag.
 Unfortunately, these also don’t come with a pouch.
 This clearly indicates that these are best for home use and not for travel.

 Further supporting this is the included dock.
 It matches the clean silver appearance of the headphones and complements them nicely.
 A perfect display piece in your studio when not in use.

 The other main issue is the cable.
-This long 9.8 ft (3 m) straight cable feels decent, but it is not detachable.
-I expect detachable cables and potentially even an alternate coiled or shorter cable as an option at this price point.
+This long 9.8 ft (3 m) straight cable feels decent, but it is not a detachable cable.
+I expect a detachable cable and potentially even an alternate coiled or shorter cable as an option at this price point.
+It is also quite heavy, especially with the adapter attached.
+This excess weight can lead to unwanted pressure on the connection point on one of the ear cups, which could lead to early failure.

-These headphones also have a reasonable impedance level at 62 ohms.
+The AKG K701 also has a reasonable impedance level of 62 ohms.
 I’d still recommend a headphone amp to get the most out of these.
 But at this level, you can get away with one that isn’t overly powerful.
 And in a pinch, these will perform decently when connected to a laptop or smartphone.

-Despite these quibbles, the AKG K701 is a stylish pair of open-back headphones.
-With the distinct focus on at-home use, some of these issues may not be a big deal.
+Despite some head-scratching decisions, especially the non-detachable cable, the AKG K701 is a stylish pair of open-back headphones.
+With the distinct focus on at-home or studio use, some of these issues may not be a big deal.
 But for others, they could be dealbreakers.

 Durability

-I’ve already highlighted my concerns around the cable.
+I’ve already highlighted my concerns about the cable.
 But beyond that, these headphones are pretty robust.
 Especially considering how light these are.

 The lightweight design stems from the heavy use of plastic throughout the build.
 Plastic might not inspire confidence, but the execution here is on point.
-It doesn’t feel cheap, and the finish is smooth and appealing.
+The headphones do feel flimsy but they also twist and bend without any overt creaking, and the finish is smooth and appealing.

 Value